What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Conclusion

 \section{Conclusion}

-In this paper, we presented a year-long iterative design of an LLM agent simulation system with a university emergency preparedness team, showing how participatory engagement enabled simulations to move from academic demonstrations to institutionally integrated tools.
-Our findings demonstrate that usefulness arose not from technical fidelity alone, but from design practices that helped build trust and utility gradually.
-By tracing this pathway, we conclude with design implications for practitioners at the intersection of HCI, AI, and policymaking: begin with validation-feasible domains, treat imperfections as opportunities to elicit expertise, and set a design focus on simulation and policy implementation together.
+In this paper, we presented a year-long iterative design engagement with a university emergency preparedness team to examine how LLM agent simulations can become useful for policy practice.
+Rather than evaluating simulations as predictive or optimization tools, we traced how participatory design enabled them to evolve from academic demonstrations into institutionally integrated resources for planning, training, and reflection.
+Our findings show that usefulness did not arise from technical fidelity alone, but from design practices that gradually built trust, relevance, and shared understanding between developers and policymakers.

+By tracing this pathway, we articulated three design process implications for practitioners working at the intersection of HCI, AI, and policymaking: begin with scenarios that admit some form of validation, treat imperfections as opportunities to surface tacit expertise, and co-evolve simulation capabilities with policy implementation needs.
+Together, these implications shift attention from asking whether LLM agent simulations are ``accurate enough'' toward understanding how they can be responsibly embedded in real organizational workflows.

 As famously observed in statistics, ``\textit{All models are wrong, but some are useful}'' \cite{box1976science}.
-Our study examines how LLM agent simulations can be designed to be useful for policy, not by claiming predictive certainty, but by aligning technical possibilities with institutional needs.
-This work provides a stepping stone for harnessing emerging AI capabilities in service of human well-being through more effective policy implementation.
+Our contribution is to show how LLM agent simulations can be designed to be useful for policy practice, not by claiming predictive certainty, but by aligning technical possibilities with institutional logics, constraints, and decision-making processes.
+More broadly, this work suggests that the value of emerging AI systems in high-stakes domains may hinge less on advances in model capability than on the design processes that connect those capabilities to human judgment, institutional practice, and organizational sensemaking.
+We hope this study provides a foundation for future HCI research on designing AI systems that support—not replace—policy practice.
+We also hope it informs more careful, grounded integration of LLM-based simulations into real-world institutions.